 But with so much nature and so many places to see, it’s hard to know which ones to choose first.
 So we asked the experts: the Swedes in the States community.

 The response was positively overwhelming.
 With so many responses, we decided to go through them one by one to find the places, more mentioned than others.
 We’ve compiled the list so that you can create your own adventure around Scandinavia:

 We decided to group the whole Swedish west coast as one destination because it’s very possible to drive the parameter in just a matter of hours.
 Make sure to make a stop by Lysekil, Fiskebäckskil, Marstrand, and of course, Gothenburg.

-Skåne is a popular destination during the summer when Swedes tend to travel north during the winter and south during the summer.
+While Swedes tend to travel north during the winter, the south of Sweden is a must during the summer.
 Beautiful cities like Ystad, Lund, Österlen, and Båstad make it one of the top spots to put on your list.

 The High Coast (Höga Kusten in Swedish) is characterized by sweeping granite cliffs and gorgeous rocky islands rising from the sea.
 It is a particularly popular spot during the summer and has some of the best hiking trails in Sweden.
 Popular attractions include Skule Mountain, Skuleskogen National Park, and the islands Ulvön and Trysunda

 The capital city of Sweden is, in one word, breathtaking.
 Surrounded by water, the many bridges in Stockholm have dubbed it the “Venice of the North.”
 Top spots include Djurgården with its famous zoo, Skansen, Rosendahl’s trädgård, and Gröna Lund.
 The old city, Gamla Stan, will bring you hundreds of years back in time, but be prepared: there are a lot of tourists here during the summer.
 The Stockholm archipelago can easily be reached from Gamla Stan on a fun boat ride.